Thank you to Idaho® Potatoes for sponsoring this Instant Pot Corned Beef recipe! As always, all opinions are my own.

 - 1 lb. carrots peeled and cut into 2-3 inches in length

-- 1.5 lbs. small red potatoes halved or quartered, depending on size
+- 1.5 lbs. small red potatoes halved or quartered, depending on size, or any other kind of potato you want.
+Peel if using russets.

 - 1 large head cabbage cored and cut into 8-10 wedges